 1. Each sport intending to conduct a camp/clinic must designate an individual (head/assistant coach, operations director) to serve as camp director.
 The director is responsible for ensuring that proper policies and procedures are followed.

-3. Submit proper documentation from the UMASS Camp / Clinic Form to the athletic compliance office with any necessary attachments [i.e., brochures, website materials, advertisement, etc.] in advance of printing brochures or advertisements.
-Submit a Job Description for UMASS Camp/Clinic Employees.
+2. Submit proper documentation from the UMASS Camp / Clinic Form to the athletic compliance office with any necessary attachments [i.e., brochures, website materials, advertisement, etc.] in advance of printing brochures or advertisements.

 Each camp director must complete the following forms in their entirety.
-The post-camp reports must be submitted to the Associate Athletics Director for Compliance within 60 days following the completion of all camp/clinic sessions.
-Subsequent to the camp or clinic the following forms must be submitted to the athletics compliance office:
+The post-camp reports must be made available upon request by the Associate Athletics Director for Compliance within 60 days following the completion of all camp/clinic sessions:

 · UMASS Sports Camp / Clinic Financial Report / Accounting Form (which combines all sessions of camp)